JuliaLang/julia/doc/stdlib/numbers.rst

    The imaginary unit

-.. data:: e
+.. data:: ℯ
           eu

-   The constant e
+   The constant e (base of natural logarithm, a.k.a Euler's number or Napier's constant)

 .. data:: catalan